SOMBALAK

 Pakarena, a classical Makassar dance performed by masters, Daeng Serang and Daeng Mile in Kalase’rena-Takalar village in South Sulawesi.

 The Australian Aboriginal people also have an oral tradition to record their stories through songs, mantras, stories, chants that they identify as Songlines.
 Their knowledge, values, family lineages, practices, stories of the land, and more, are depicted in their Songlines.
 The Yolŋu people from Arnhem Land in Northern Territory have many Songlines that connect them to their Makassan relatives.
 They have special Songlines called Djapana (sunset dreaming) that picture the scenes of the Makassan praus across the horizon, sailing back to Makassar while the Yolŋu stand on the beach waving hands and hope that they will meet again in next seasons.
 The amount of Djapana songs are countless as each clan/artist has their own interpretation.
-The Songlines about Makassan and Yolŋu working together including trade goods, playing cards, paddling canoes or swimming across the ocean waves.
+The Sombalak Project follows the Songlines about Makassan and Yolŋu working together including trade goods, playing cards, paddling canoes or swimming across the ocean waves.

 Ardiansyah, a young Bissu, singing a Bissu chant along with Wahyu and Anjelita singing royong